nicobako/nicobako.github.io/README.md

 I'm trying something new here.

-All my friends told me about is cool thing called _React_, and that *I just had to use it*, but what do they know...
+All my friends told me about is cool thing called _React_, and that *I just had to use it*, but what do they know?

-Instead, I'm writing this with plain HTML... and a few other libraries.
+Instead, I'm writing this with plain HTML, and a few other libraries.

 If you're interested in seeing the source code take a look at the [GitHub Repo for this site](https://github.com/nicobako/nicobako.github.io).